Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 Sponsoring awards for excellence in editing

-Maintaining and promoting Australian standards for editing practice
+Maintaining and promoting IPEd standards for editing practice

 Membership is open to individual editors, those with an interest in editing, publishing or a related field, students and organisations that employ editors.
 Further details of membership categories, criteria and fees are available on the Membership pages of the website.